nd-nuclear-theory/ndconfig/INSTALL.md

   subdirectory named `Spectra`, and include directives should be of the form, e.g.,  `#include <Spectra/SymmEigenSolver.h>`.]

-  For example, at the NDCRC, we use our own copy, in our shared nuclthy project
+  For example, at NERSC, we use our own copy of Spectra, in the m2032 common software directory:
-  directory:

   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-  % setenv SPECTRA_DIR /afs/crc.nd.edu/group/nuclthy/opt/spectra
+  % setenv SPECTRA_DIR /global/common/software/m2032/shared/common/spectra/0.9.0
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 # 3'.
 Using predefined "environment" files to set up compiler and libraries